 Virgin Air founder, the legendary Richard Branson, has tasted success and failures in his entrepreneurial history.
 They even launched a brand to rival Coca Cola- Virgin Cola.
 It was a failure because they couldn’t match the size and marketing strength of Coke.
-Moreover, it deviated from the core principle that Virgin group stood for- offering something unique from the competition.
-Virgin Cars turned out to be failure as they didn’t find the opportunity coming in electric cars and clean fuels.
+Moreover, it deviated from the core principle that Virgin group stood for, offering something unique from the competition.
+Virgin Cars turned out to be a failure as they didn’t find the opportunity coming in electric cars and clean fuels.
 And struggled with a conventional product that had too much competition already.

 Remain committed to your idea

-Despite all the setbacks, criticism, desertion by wife, he remained steadfast edly committed to his idea of an affordable sanitary napkin.
+Despite all the setbacks, criticism, desertion by their wife, he remained steadfast edly committed to his idea of an affordable sanitary napkin.
 Today his machines help women’s groups and schools make their own in-expensive sanitary pads bringing several million girls to school and women to work throughout the month.

-Never lose the innovative spirit
+Never lose the innovative spirit.

-Success is not luck, but hard work
+Success is not luck but hard work.

 Many people blame their failures saying that they are not lucky enough like others.
 Others blame their stars.
-According to Peter Thiel, billionaire, successful business men don’t depend on luck for things to happen but are definite optimists.
+According to Peter Thiel, billionaire, successful businessmen don’t depend on luck for things to happen but are definite optimists.
 According to Kochouseph Chittilappilly, a successful businessman from South India, luck happens when hard work meets opportunity.

-Failure comes from managing to delegate and be a leader
+It comes from managing to delegate and be a leader

-Write affirmations and make it a regular habit
+Write affirmations and make it a regular habit.

-Most people are not used to living with success that when they land up with a major contract or get a few good consumers or clients, they fear that they would lose it sooner to competition.
+Most people are not used to living with the success that when they land up with a major contract or get a few good consumers or clients, they fear that they would lose it sooner to competition.

 Dress like a winner

-Ina study involving people dressed poorly and in executive style with mock negotiations of buying and selling, those dressed in suits outclassed the poorly dressed ones by a huge margin- $2.1 mn vs $0.68 mn while the neutrally dressed averaged only $1.58 mn in profits.
+In a study involving people dressed poorly and in executive style with mock negotiations of buying and selling, those dressed in suits outclassed the poorly dressed ones by a huge margin- $2.1 mn vs $0.68 mn while the neutrally dressed averaged only $1.58 mn in profits.
 In business, if you appear one step ahead in your dress in a business meeting or negotiation, the chances of success are that higher, irrespective of your past failures.

 Failure is not something unique to businesses alone.
 Many leading businessmen, scientists, musicians fared poorly in school but had the determination to succeed.
 Those who dwell on past mistakes and failures lose the opportunity to recover and grow.